google/asylo-site/_docs/guides/bouncing_circles.md

 ## Introduction

+*Disclaimer: Aspects of this guide need to be updated for the latest Asylo release and may currently experience issues.*

 This guide demonstrates more elaborate usage of Asylo with a Remote Backend.
 It assumes the reader has knowledge introduced in the [Remote Quickstart Guide]({{home}}/docs/guides/remote_quickstart.html).